Since April 2017, the government made changes around how apprenticeships are funded and delivered.

 Who pays for apprenticeship training is also changing.

-If you have a pay-bill of:
+If you have an annual pay-bill of:

 Any business which hires an apprentice between the ages of 16 and 18 (or up to 24 for learners with learning difficulties/disabilities or a care leaver) will receive a £1,000 grant from the government.